pfgithub/blockeditor/README.md

 - record application: `rr record ./zig-out/bin/test`
   - rr may require you to make a system configuration change, or alternatively run with `-n`. `-n` is slow, so make the system configuration change.
 - run "rr" debug profile in vscode to replay trace
+  - to run gdb commands, open the "debug console": click the problems button at the bottom of vscode and switch tabs to debug console, then select rr.
+    - an example command is `print &myvar` to get the address of a variable